We’ve come a long way in the last 90 years — from party lines to mobile phones, horses to autonomous vehicles. What’s in store for the next 90?

-We’ll have to continue finding ways to squeeze potable water out of the current system, says Ron LeBlanc, SEH water/wastewater engineer.
+We’ll have to continue finding ways to squeeze potable water out of the current system, says Chris Larson, SEH water engineer.

 When we look at the past century of innovation, there’s always been a game changer that collapsed linear predictions.

-“I expect more and better efforts of indirect reuse, where effluent wastewater is discharged, recharged then pulled back in after a period of time, as well as direct reuse,” says LeBlanc.
+“I expect more and better efforts of indirect reuse, where effluent wastewater is discharged, recharged then pulled back in after a period of time, as well as direct reuse,” says Larson.

 Direct reuse, which put Bill Gates in the headlines, is one way to shorten the water lifecycle and make more of the planet’s water available for consumption.

-While LeBlanc admits that extrapolating 90 years into the future is nearly impossible, he’s cautiously optimistic.
+While Larson admits that extrapolating 90 years into the future is nearly impossible, he’s cautiously optimistic.

 “Yet, when we look at the past century of innovation, there’s always been a game changer that collapsed linear predictions,” he says.

 Larson suggests that, 90 years from today, we may be managing water through separate systems for potable and non-potable use.
 With treated drinking water becoming more regulated (“drinking water then becomes treated more like a pharmaceutical”) while non-potable water systems get used more efficiently, for functions like crop irrigation.
 Gray water — domestic wastewater without toilet contribution — will also likely be recycled for non-potable use, he says.

 How do we feed everyone on Earth?
 That’s the question those in the food and beverage industry are tasked with solving in both the near and distant future, says Rick Viviani, food and beverage industry specialist.